klailatimad/web-scraping-tutorial/projects/patek-scraping/README.md

 # Patek Philippe Watches Data Scraping

-This project focuses on scraping detailed watch information from the official Patek Philippe website.
-The client required specific fields related to the watches to be extracted, cleaned, and, where data was missing, supplemented from alternative sources like Chrono24 and Watchbase.
+This project is dedicated to scraping detailed watch information from the official Blancpain website.
+The primary goal is to extract specific data points related to the watches, which will be used to build a comprehensive catalog for our client.
+This involves cleaning the data and, where necessary, supplementing missing information from alternative sources.

 ## Fields Extracted